-- 1. To study the availability, constituents, properties, manufacturing processes, storage, transportation and applications of above mentioned materials. - 2.
-To visit timber products, adhesives factory etc. for better understanding and submit report.
+To study the availability, constituents, properties, manufacturing processes, storage, transportation and applications of above mentioned materials.

-Module-4 Workshop/Construction Practicing in construction yard / workshop by making the examples of work from foundation to roof and finishes.
+2. To visit timber products, adhesives factory etc. for better understanding and submit report.

-Yard Practice partitions and paneling samples.
+Module-4 Workshop/Construction Practicing in construction yard / workshop by making the examples of partitions and paneling samples.

-Module-5 Site Exposure Exposure to building construction practices on site of various items of
+Module-5 Site Exposure Exposure to building construction practices on site of various items of work